Take on the Banker in real-time in Deal Or No Deal Live.

 The Main Game

-In the main game, your briefcase is on the table at the front of the studio alongside the game show host and a hotline to the Banker.
+Your chosen briefcase will be shown at the front of the studio by the game host and the Banker hotline.

 First Opening and Offer

 In the first round, three briefcases are opened and a Deal or No Deal offer is presented by the Banker.

 Opting to accept the deal will award the value shown in the winning message.

 You can choose to return to the qualification round if you accept a deal.